saurabhanand-git/sorting-visualiser-ReactJS/README.md

 ## About

 I made this visualiser as I was interested in learning more about different sorting algorithms.
 Beyond writing the algorithms themselves, this required finding a way to display ongoing changes to the user.
-My approach was to throughout execution of the sort functions, add 'animation' steps containing target indices and instructions to a queue, which is then played back to the user using `setTimeout` to add a delay.
+The approach I’ve used is to add ‘animation’ steps to a queue throughout execution of the sort functions.
+The steps in the queue contain target indices, action and colour change instructions that are played back to the user using `setTimeout` to add a delay.
 The references from `setTimeout` are stored so they may be cleared if the user chooses to stop the playback.
 </br></br>
-The complexity of queueing these animation steps did vary with the complexity of the sort method.
+The complexity of queueing these animation steps varied with the sort method.
 E.g. recursive algorithms like quicksort required more adjustment than bubble sort.
-For this reason, the relative speed of these algorithms in the app should not be used as a true comparison of their speed.
+For this reason, the relative speed of these algorithms in the app should not be used as a true comparison.
 The chosen method of adding animations to the top level queue also meant that some functions had to be re-written in a more 'verbose' way.
 </br></br>
 Further developments would include adding more sort methods and some tooltips with details about the algorithms.